FatStx/FatStx/README.md

-# StacksBoard
+# FatStx

-StacksBoard tools and reports for the Stacks (STX) ecosystem
+Tools and reports for the Stacks (STX) ecosystem

 View the site at : https://fatstx.github.io/